itsnarayan/rails-on-docker/README.md

 docker stack deploy -c <(docker-compose config) rails_app
 ```

-NOTE
-docker-compose.yml file is parsed using docker-compose config option to succesffuly pass .env file variables into each services.
+ **_NOTE:_** :  docker-compose.yml file is parsed using docker-compose config option to succesffuly pass .env file variables into each services.
 Reason is, In recent version docker stopped supporting env files parameters.
 Can pass as individiual parmeter in compose but it will lead into secret leakage in source code repo.

 - Check all services are up and running, Destroy and re-deploy in case of any error - Refer